-- The hospital develops and maintains, and tests at least annually, a program for response to planned and unplanned downtime of data systems. - The hospital identifies the probable impact that planned and unplanned downtime of data systems will have on all aspects of care and services. - 3.
-The program includes continuity strategies for the provision of ongoing safe, high-quality patient care and services, including services provided by outside vendors, during planned and unplanned downtime of data systems. - The program identifies internal and, when applicable, external communication strategies for planned and unplanned downtime. - 5.
-The hospital identifies and implements downtime recovery tactics and ongoing data backup processes to recover and maintain data and ensure data integrity and maintain confidentiality and security of patient information. - Generation of the strategies and tactics used for planned and unplanned downtime of data systems.
+- 1. The hospital develops and maintains, and tests at least annually, a program for response to planned and unplanned downtime of data systems. - 2.
+The hospital identifies the probable impact that planned and unplanned downtime of data systems will have on all aspects of care and services. - 3.
+The program includes continuity strategies for the provision of ongoing safe, high-quality patient care and services, including services provided by outside vendors, during planned and unplanned downtime of data systems. - 4.
+The program identifies internal and, when applicable, external communication strategies for planned and unplanned downtime. - 5.
+The hospital identifies and implements downtime recovery tactics and ongoing data backup processes to recover and maintain data and ensure data integrity and maintain confidentiality and security of patient information. - ☐ 6.
+Staff are trained in the strategies and tactics used for planned and unplanned downtime of data systems.